vk117/NumericalDataSummaryTerminal/README.md

 Important
 ----------
 - The file you input should be a text file that contains numbers listed out.
+For example, you might input a text file called "numbers.txt" and the content of that file is: 4 , 3.5 , 9 7

+- The list of numbers in the text files that you select can be punctuated with spaces or commas.
+However, if you choose to add commas, make sure that there are spaces between the commas and numbers (e.g. 5 , 2 , 8 , 1).
+If not, the program will not read numbers with commas attached.

 - The program is designed for univariate data sets, so all of the numbers in your inputted text file are considered part of the same variable of the dataset.